jguitana/jekyll-now/_posts/2019-5-20-A-CAP-metaphor.md

 layout: post
 ---

 *Disclaimer*: Metaphors are great for learning.
-If you want to learn more about this, there a lot of great write ups out there that may better introduce this topic.
+If you want to learn more about this, there are a lot of great write ups out there that may better introduce this topic.

 ## Introduction
 The CAP theorem states we can only have two out of three properties in a shared data distributed system - between strong consistency, availability and partition tolerance.